 Refund Policy

-Refund processing is automatic for students who officially drop courses by the refund deadlines.
+Refund processing is automatic for students who officially drop courses within the 100 percent refund period.
 Students are responsible for thoroughly reading the class listing and being aware of the published refund deadlines for their particular classes.
 The date of official drop or withdrawal activity determines eligibility for a refund.

 Students who drop or withdraw, or who are administratively dropped or withdrawn from courses as a result of university disciplinary action, forfeit all rights to any refund.